Sonia (Bangladeshi actress)

 Sonia is a Bangladeshi actress and model.
 She acted in more than 50 Bangladeshi films.

 Biography

 Sonia learned dancing from Bulbul Lalitakala Academy.
 Before coming to Dhallywood her dance performances were telecasted on many programs of Bangladesh Television.

 Sonia made her debut on Dhallywood with Mastan Raja in 1991.
 But, in Prem Shakti she made her debut as a heroine where her co-star was Bapparaj.
 In 1995 she acted in Shopner Thikana where her co-star was Salman Shah.
 Her last released film was Shoshurbari Jindabad.

 Sonia also acted in television dramas.
-Besides, she became model on the advertisements of Middle Soap and Citizen Television.
+She also became model on the advertisements of Middle Soap and Citizen Television.
 She is now living in London.